kmaull-ucar/access-program-analysis/_sources/faq.md

 3. _Where do the Fields of Science come from?_

     Fields of Science are produced from [OpenAlex topic taxonomy](https://help.openalex.org/hc/en-us/articles/24736129405719-Topics) and represent fine and coarse grain topics.
+The FoS do not come from the associated ACCESS-allocated project that was given in the database.
+A paper can have more than one topic.